Bring your own database (BYOD)

-The Compare source names option lets you compare the entity schema in the destination with the entity schema in Finance and Operations.
+The Compare source names option lets you compare the entity schema in the destination with the entity schema in the application.
 This option is used for version management.
 You can also use this option to remove any unwanted columns from the destination table.

 Configure change tracking

 Change tracking is a feature that is provided in SQL Server and SQL Database.
 Change tracking enables the database to track changes including deletes that are made on tables.
-The system uses change tracking to identify changes that are made to tables as transactions in Finance and Operations.
-However, because Finance and Operations must track changes at the data entity level, there is additional logic on top of SQL change tracking to make this functionality work.
+The system uses change tracking to identify changes that are made to tables as transactions.
+However, because the application must track changes at the data entity level, there is additional logic on top of SQL change tracking to make this functionality work.
 The steps to enable change tracking are explained later in this section.

 The Change tracking option on the Publish page lets you configure how changes are tracked on the underlying entity.

 The following table describes the change tracking options that are available.